-In 2019 and 2018, the Company revalued the contingent consideration liability after determining that relevant conditions for payment of such liability were not satisfied.
-The revaluation resulted in a \$6.1 million and \$11.1 million reduction to the contingent consideration liability in 2019 and 2018, respectively, which is reflected in selling and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8 herein.
 In 2020, the Company incurred a \$2.9 million contingent consideration liability related to the AmberLeaf acquisition.
+In 2021 and 2019, the Company revalued the contingent consideration liability related to the AmberLeaf and InfoTrellis acquisitions after determining that relevant conditions for payment of such liabilities were not satisfied.
+The revaluation resulted in a \$2.9 million and \$6.1 million reduction to the contingent consideration liability in 2021 and 2019, respectively, which is reflected in selling and administrative expenses in the Company's Consolidated Statements of Operations, in Item 8 herein.

-The following table provides information regarding changes in the Company's Level 3 fair values for the contingent consideration liability for the three years ended December 31, 2020:
+The following table provides information regarding changes in the Company's Level 3 fair values for the contingent consideration liability for the three years ended December 31, 2021: